Course

 UAC

-International applicants must apply directly to the University of Western Sydney via UWS International.
+International applicants must apply directly to Western Sydney University via the International Office.

 Applicants who have undertaken studies overseas may have to provide proof of proficiency in English.
 Details of minimum English proficiency requirements and acceptable proof can be found on the Universities Admissions Centre website (UAC).